-1. Inventory adjustment represents carrying values of starting leach pad and doré inventory at 1 January 2022, which are released into cash costs over the LOM through to 2038 as the associated gold ounces are sold.

-2. Payable ounces of gold sold over the LOM total 2,535.9 koz.

-3. Cash costs and AISC per payable ounce of gold sold are non-GAAP financial measures.
+- 1. Inventory adjustment represents carrying values of starting leach pad and doré inventory at 1 January 2022, which are released into cash costs over the LOM through to 2038 as the associated gold ounces are - Payable ounces of gold sold over the LOM total 2,535.9 koz.
+Cash costs and AISC per payable ounce of gold sold are non-GAAP financial measures. - 4.
+Totals may vary due to rounding.